Environment matters: stronger magnetic fields in satellite galaxies: Magnetic fields of satellites versus central galaxies

-In Fig.~\ref{fig:B_vs_Mass}, we compare the averaged magnetic field strength of central galaxies to satellite galaxies at $z=0$, which we obtain by calculating the volume-weighted averaged magnetic energy density $\varepsilon_B=B^2/(8\pi)$ within a fixed radius of 20~kpc around the centre of all galaxies.\footnote{We note that our qualitative result does not depend on the exact choice of this radius.} Within the same region as the magnetic field, we calculate their SFR averaged over the last 100~Myrs.
+In Fig.~\ref{fig:B_vs_Mass}, we compare the averaged magnetic field strength of central galaxies to satellite galaxies at $z=0$ for the CR-MHD simulations, which we obtain by calculating the volume-weighted averaged magnetic energy density $\varepsilon_B=B^2/(8\pi)$ within a fixed radius of 20~kpc around the centre of all galaxies.\footnote{We note that our qualitative result does not depend on the exact choice of this radius.
+Moreover, the conclusions remain robust against choosing a mass-dependent radius (such as $0.5\times R_{200}$ or $3\times$ the half-mass radius).} Within the same region as the magnetic field, we calculate their SFR averaged over the last 100~Myr.
 We only show centrals in the same stellar mass range as the satellites, i.e. $M_\star \lesssim 10^{11}\,\mathrm{M_\odot}$.
-We discriminate between satellites on first approach and after that (i.e.~at least 300~Myrs after the first pericenter of its orbit).
+We discriminate between satellites on first approach and after that (i.e.~at least 300~Myr after the first pericentre of its orbit).